Motoring Offence Barristers

-What is the process of instructing a motoring law barrister?
+What is the process of instructing a specialist motoring barrister?

 It has never been easier for members of the public to instruct barristers by ‘Direct Access’ for legal advice and representation without the need for a solicitor.
 Simply get in touch with our clerks who can advise on whether Direct Access is appropriate for your case and recommend a barrister to assist.